Long time decay and asymptotics for the complex mKdV equation: Introduction

-This equation appears as a model in nonlinear optics, where it models higher order corrections for waves travelling in a nonlinear medium~\cite{rodriguezStandardEmbeddedSolitons2003,heFewcycleOpticalRogue2014,biswasOpticalSolitonsPresence2018}.
-It also describes higher order effects in vortex filament evolution~\cite{fukumotoThreedimensionalDistortionsVortex1991}.
-The complex mKdV equation is completely integrable, and has infinitely many conserved quantities, the first few of which are the momentum, angular twist, and energy~\cite{ancoTravelingWavesConservation2012}:
+we see that $u$ satisfies~\eqref{eqn:cmkdv}.
+Equation~\eqref{eqn:cmkdv} also appears as a model in nonlinear optics, where it models higher-order corrections for waves traveling in a nonlinear medium~\cite{rodriguezStandardEmbeddedSolitons2003,heFewcycleOpticalRogue2014,biswasOpticalSolitonsPresence2018}.
+It is completely integrable and has infinitely many conserved quantities, the first few of which are momentum, angular twist, and energy~\cite{ancoTravelingWavesConservation2012}: